 You’d be taxed personally at 40% as a higher-rate taxpayer on the value of the benefit (£1,200) for a total tax bill on your Private Health Insurance of £480.

-We started Drewberry because we were tired of being treated like a number and not getting the service we all deserve when it comes to things as important as protecting our health and our finances.
+We all deserve a first class service when it comes to issues as important as protecting our health.
 Below are just a few reasons why it makes sense to talk to us.

-If you need some help please do not hesitate to pop us a call on 02084327333 or email email@example.com.
+For help and fee-free advice, don’t hesitate to pop us a call on 02074425880 or email firstname.lastname@example.org.